 - Evidence-based medicine didactic conferences

-Faculty members teach basic interviewing and physical examination skills to residents during the first year of residency using standardized patients and teaching videos.
-Residents also learn in-depth clinical skills as part of each specialty curriculum.
+Residents learn in-depth clinical skills as part of each specialty curriculum.
 Workshops in procedural skills are provided during orientation as well as during specialty and ICU rotations.

-There are no research requirements and expectations for this one-year residency.
+There are no research requirements and expectations for preliminary residency.
 However, all the resources of our well-developed resident scholarship program are available to the preliminary interns just as they are to the categorical interns, including sponsored travel to present scholarly work at national society meetings.

-Historically, about one-third of preliminary interns publish or present their research in a peer-reviewed forum before the end of their internship year.
+Historically, about one-third of preliminary interns publish or present their research in a peer-reviewed forum before the end of their intern year.

 Interns in this program are restricted to the Accreditation Council for Graduate Medical Education's 16-hour duty limitation.